 The Knight Center for Environmental Journalism teaches student and professional journalists how to better report on the issues affecting the environment.

-Kjerstin Thorson, Assistant Professor in the Department of Advertising and Public Relations, discusses her research on social media and it's effect on political interest and engagement.
+Kjerstin Thorson, Assistant Professor in the Department of Advertising and Public Relations and the School of Journalism, discusses her research on social media and its effect on political interest and engagement.

 By solving practical problems that have pressing social concerns, faculty are focused on producing accessible research to guide strategies for organizations that design social and technological interventions.